-Carbohydrates with a low GI value (55 or less) are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose and therefore insulin levels.
+Carbohydrates with a low GI value are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose and therefore insulin levels.
+Foods with a:

-- Low GI carbohydrates – the ones that produce smaller fluctuations in your blood glucose and insulin levels – are one of the secrets to long-term health, reducing your risk of type 2 diabetes and heart disease.
+- Low GI carbohydrates are the ones that produce smaller fluctuations in your blood glucose and insulin levels are one of the secrets to long-term health, reducing your risk of type 2 diabetes and heart disease

 GI values can be interpreted as follows: